korthout/Cantis/README.md

 ```sh
 java -jar cantis-<verson>-jar-with-dependencies.jar <command> [--] [<arguments>]
 ```
+> Currently the first version is still to be released.
+You need to build your own version locally, or be patient until the first release.

 #### Binary
 You can also use the binary `./bin/cantis` provided in the bin folder of this repo.